Srijana-gits/1LLM2RuleThemAll/README.md

-# 1llm2ruletheworld
+# 1LLM2RuleThemAll

-This is my learning project where I’m experimenting with building an LLM from scratch and playing around with text generation.
+This is my learning project where I am experimenting with building an LLM from scratch and playing around with text generation.

-# Dataset
+## Dataset

 I trained on The Lord of the Rings trilogy, split into 6 books (~60 chapters):